 - You will undoubtedly run into problems.
 I ran into two major technical problems only weeks before our target release date because I waited until the end to finally port it to iOS.
 There were framework compatibility issues that I just couldn't have known would be there until trying it.

-- Seeing your game run on your target platform will put the wind in your sails and re-ignite your excitement about what you’re creating.
+- Seeing your game run on your target platform will provide the much needed gust of wind in your sails and re-ignite your excitement about what you’re creating.

 4. Be a lazy programmer!There are lots of ways you can save yourself a lot of time coding your game without cutting corners.
 Here are two ways I felt worth mentioning.